 The 386 ft² Builder's Diagram figure is the official SRO-calculation zone (ADA pathways and clearances already deducted).
 The 865 ft² actual area includes the full patio footprint.

 The flagship premium product at GE Vernova Park.
 54 seats across 2 sections, 3 rows, 9 seats per row, right next to the main entrance.
-Sold exclusively as season tickets at $107/match ($1,391/season, Mauldin fee included).
-Includes all 13 regular-season home matches, all-inclusive food from a local catering partner, all-inclusive beer/wine/soda/water, a private waiter for the section, and a parking pass.
+Sold exclusively as season tickets at $112/match ($1,486/season, Mauldin fee included).
+Includes all 13 regular-season home matches, all-inclusive food from a local catering partner, all-inclusive beer/wine/soda/water, private waiters for the section, and a parking pass.
 The most exclusive section in the stadium.

 The flagship.
 Three pitchside rows, a private waiter at your table, all-inclusive food from a local catering partner, full beverage service, and a view of the match you can't get from anywhere else in the stadium.
 The Corner Club is the most exclusive seat at GE Vernova Park, sold as premium season tickets for the clients who want the closest view and the most personalized service.

 The South Stage is designed to flex around your group.
 A 100-person premium outing with all-inclusive food and drinks.
 A 150-person corporate group with reserved stadium seats plus a shared stage zone.
-A 250-person full-section buyout of Section 122 with access to the stage for food and mingling.
+A 200-person large outing spread across Section 122 and the stage.
 The space is yours to customize, a single private zone behind the south supporter sections that scales with how you want to host.

 | Depth | 14' 6" |